3D Modeling (MODL) Courses

 - evaluate and critique the form and function of an interface and test its success at meeting goals and objectives.

-- conceive and design effective site maps, wireframes, navigation, user interfaces, and prototypes.
+- conceive and design effective site maps, navigation, low-fidelity and high-fidelity wireframes.

 - apply the concept of visual theme and communication by making appropriate choices in style, color palette, content, accessibility, and typography.